 There are 3 guarantees in the concrete business:

 Crack monitors are devices that give a recording of movement relative to each side of a visual crack.
 Crack gauges determine the size of a crack.
-The evaluation criterion for IBC and IRC is a gap of .064".
-This means that if the crack is smaller than .064" the crack will not allow water to penetrate and does not cause concern for the overall stability of the structure at the present time.
-If the crack larger and/or has ruptured the foundation, a cause for concern is viable and the evaluation and monitoring is necessary.
+The evaluation criterion for IBC and IRC is a gap of .064″.
+This means that if the crack is smaller than .064″ the crack will not allow water to penetrate and does not cause concern for the overall stability of the structure at the present time.
+If the crack is larger and/or has ruptured the foundation, a cause for concern is viable and the evaluation and monitoring are necessary.
 Rupture is defined as a crack that has penetrated both sides of a foundation element.
 Crack monitors evaluate the movement across a crack or rupture over a period of time to help determine the nature of structural problems.

 Crack monitors consist of two overlapping acrylic plates.
 One plate is marked with a millimeter grid, the other with cross hairs centered over the grid.
 Once installed, any movement can be easily seen and then recorded on the Crack Progress Chart provided with each monitor.
 Crack monitors can be used to determine whether existing cracks are stable or still experiencing movement with a record of this movement to substantiate methods of repairs.
 The structure’s owner can be assured, with proof of movement before repairs or proof of non-movement after a repair has been completed.
 The proof of non-movement can be critical to dispel visual or mental suspicions that unfounded.
 We make sure that in addition to performing quality repairs, that every client has the peace of mind that their home is stable and dry.